julieeckstrom/julieeckstrom.github.io/_projects/calia.markdown

 ---
 layout: project
-title: Boosting confidence in women to lead active lives
+title: Enabling women to lead active lives
 description: The CALIA by Carrie Underwood brand needed an eCommerce website before it launched in March of 2015.
 The product line was simple, and needed a minimal aesthetic to showcase it.
 organization: Dick's Sporting Goods
 year: 2015